 In this easy-step guide, we’ll download and install CM 11 custom ROM on the Samsung Galaxy Ace GT-S5830 smartphone.
 The third-party developers of Android have taken some kind of oath to never quit their journey of success.
 They have taken the Android OS beyond our imagination.

-To accomplish this they with their best effort made Android faster and more reliable, with less prone to crashes.
-Google announced their new latest Android 4.4 OS named KitKat with the release of their flagship device Nexus 5 on November 13.
+To accomplish this they with their best effort made Android faster more reliable, and less prone to crashes.
+Google announced their latest Android 4.4 OS named KitKat with the release of their flagship device Nexus 5 on November 13.

 This device was launched with Android 2.3.4 Gingerbread around two years ago.
-Further it did get official 2.3.6 update from Samsung but thereafter the Company got diverted from this device and hence stopped providing further firmware upgrades.
+Further, it did get an official 2.3.6 update from Samsung but thereafter the Company got diverted from this device and hence stopped providing further firmware upgrades.

-Then came the third party android developers who with their best efforts brought many new ROMs for Galaxy Ace.
-Some of them were CM9 based on Android 4.0 Ice-cream Sandwich, CM10, CM10.1 and CM10.2 based on Android 4.1.2, 4.2.2 and 4.3 Jelly Bean.
+Then came the third-party Android developers who with their best efforts brought many new ROMs for Galaxy Ace.
+Some of them were CM9 based on Android 4.0 Ice-cream Sandwich, CM10, CM10.1, and CM10.2 based on Android 4.1.2, 4.2.2, and 4.3 Jelly Bean.

-- New additional google libs, permissions and framework files added.
+- New additional Google Libs, permissions, and framework files added

 - Integrated MA6 Kernel

-- Integrated Lockscreen pin-unlock Fix.
+- Integrated Lockscreen pin-unlock Fix

 - Integrated Google Play Store to version 4.5.10